Best LLMs for coding: developer favorites

 - Transparent thinking process: Reasoning steps are visible to users, allowing for better understanding and debugging

-While DeepSeek can perform some advanced coding tasks, many senior engineers report using it as a secondary model, often leveraging its cost advantages for specific types of problems.
+While DeepSeek can perform some advanced coding tasks, many senior engineers report using it as a secondary model, often leveraging its cost advantages for specific types of problems like mathematical optimization and algorithmic development.

 Multi-model approach to coding with LLMs